munificent/craftinginterpreters/book/hash-tables.md

 ^title Hash Tables
 ^part A Bytecode Virtual Machine

-Before we can variables to our burgeoning virtual machine, we need some way to look up a value given a variable's name.
+Before we can add variables to our burgeoning virtual machine, we need some way to look up a value given a variable's name.
 Later, when we add classes, we'll also need a way to store fields on instances.
-The perfect data structure for problems like these is a **hash table**.
+The perfect data structure for these problems and others is a hash table.

 You probably already know what a hash table is, even if you don't know it by that name.
 If you're a Java programmer, you call them "HashMaps".
-C# and Python call them "dictionaries".
+C# and Python users call them "dictionaries".
 In C++, it's just "map" while Lisp calls them "associative arrays".
 "Objects" in JavaScript and "tables" Lua are hash tables under the hood, which is what gives them their flexibility.